mendix/docs/content/en/docs/refguide/runtime/datasource-runtime-behavior.md

 In the **Optimize for Network Load** optimization mode, the Runtime Server returns only the attributes used by the grid for the requested objects of the `OrderLine` entity.
 This limits the amount of data transferred over the network.

-Objects which don't contain all the attributes will not be registered in the [Mendix object cache](/refguide/mendix-client/#object-cache).
+Objects which do not contain all the attributes will not be registered in the [Mendix object cache](/refguide/mendix-client/#object-cache).
 This means when the object is needed by the Mendix Client (in a client action, for example) an additional request will be issued to the Runtime Server to get the object with all its attributes.

 Data shown in widgets on the page will not be updated until the data source is reloaded.